 Most of the horses learn to jump at the age of 3, some trainers prefer to make the journey start at 4 till 7.
 You have to consider the age factor before allowing jumping the horse.
-An excessive jump at the improper age is injurious to the horse’s health.
+An excessive jump at an improper age is injurious to the horse’s health.
 Still, teaching horses to jump is always unpredictable.

 Be specific with your expectation and demand from the horse.
 The animal should get the right message and support for him.

-Arrange reward and treat when it accomplishes every time.
+Arrange rewards and treat when it accomplishes every time.
 On the other hand, be repeated to infuse the message in the horse in case it needs improvement.
 Be consistent with the expectation, so that the horse doesn’t get confused.

 You must keep in mind the horses are very intelligent and perceptive to the environment all around.
 It can sense naturality very easily.
-Horses, in most of the cases, don’t willingly jump, unless it has some obstacle in front of it.
+Horses, in most cases, don’t willingly jump, unless it has some obstacle in front of it.
 We make it jump for the training purpose.

 The horse needs to know more and more about the obstacles the horse jumps over.
 Let the horse come close to the envelope and look at and sniff it.
 Before riding the horse, this is very important that the horse get to know details about the barriers.